Conyers Personal Injury AttorneyRequest Free Consultation

 If the defense refuses to cooperate or agree to a reasonable settlement amount, a personal injury lawyer will battle in court to earn you the maximum amount of money damages.

-Insurance companies are businesses; therefore, they have an incentive to settle claims as rapidly as possible for the least amount of money possible.
+Insurance companies are businesses; therefore, they have the incentive to settle claims as rapidly as possible for the least amount of money possible.
 As a result, an insurance settlement offer may not be sufficient to pay you appropriately for your injuries.
 A personal injury lawyer will interact with the insurance companies on your behalf and fight for you to receive a complete and fair financial recovery, whether through settlement or litigation.

 Personal Injury Claims Explained